Support when you need it

 INFORMATION ABOUT FRAUDS AND SCAMS

 It's important to be aware that scammers can try to target international students studying in Australia.
 A scammer is an individual or organisation that makes money using illegal methods, especially by tricking people.
 While there's nothing to be alarmed about, the best way to beat scammers is to know what to look out for and how to protect yourself.
+View UWA's guide [PDF 1.25MB] or download one of the Australian Competition and Consumer Commission (ACCC)'s guides below.

 Returning home checklist